TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 @macro()
 def some_macro(evaluator):
     if evaluator.runtime_stage == "evaluating":
-        # Alter the behavior of the macro depending on what intervals have been processed
         intervals = evaluator.get_snapshot("some_model_name")
-        ...
-    ...
+        ...  # E.g. alter the behavior of the macro depending on what intervals have been processed ...
 ```